F.E.A.R. (video game): Sales and awards

 The game was a commercial success.
 The PC version received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 units in the United Kingdom.
 By the time the game was released on PlayStation 3 in April 2007, the combined worldwide sales of the PC and Xbox 360 versions was over two million units.
 The PlayStation 3 version itself was the console's best selling title in April, moving 45,864 units in North America.

 F.E.A.R. won Computer Games Magazine's 2005 "Best Sound Effects" award, and was a runner-up for their list of the year's 10 best PC games.
 It won 2005's "Best Action Game" from both the Game Critics Awards and PC Gamer US.
 GameSpy awarded it their 2005 "Best Story" award.
 In GameSpot's 2005 annual awards, it won "Best AI" and "Best Graphics (Technical)".
 At the 4th Annual Game Audio Network Guild Awards in 2006, it shared the "Best Use of Multi-Channel Surround" with Call of Duty 2.
+At the 9th Annual Interactive Achievement Awards, it was nominated for Computer Game of the Year, First-Person Action Game of the Year, Outstanding Achievement in Sound Design, and Outstanding Achievement in Visual Engineering.